 Research is the key to purchasing a parcel to meet your needs.
 As a potential buyer, you must be aware that any parcel of property subject to foreclosure could have environmental issues.
 You are encouraged to research all parcels fully.
 The Assessor-Treasurer's office has computers, maps and other research tools available for your use at the public service counter.
 Due to limited staff, research assistance is not available by mail or telephone.
 If you have questions or concerns regarding environmental issues, please contact the Tacoma / Pierce County Health Department at (253) 798-6470.
 Questions regarding shoreline use should be directed to the State of Washington, Department of Natural Resources.
 360-902-1100.

 Often parcels have other restrictions (open space, wetlands, slope hazards, and other critical areas, etc.) that the Tacoma / Pierce County Health Department (TPCHD) can't answer.
 For parcels located in unincorporated Pierce County, these issues, concerns and restrictions can more properly be answered by Planning and Public Works staff located at the Development Center.
 Please check the Development Center website piercecountywa.org/ppw for hours and contact information.

 The Assessor-Treasurer's Office recommends that potential buyers use all resources available to ascertain the merits of each parcel before bidding at auction.
 Owners maintain ownership of the property until the sale and have a right to privacy.

 Tax Title Properties

-Parcels that do not receive a minimum bid at the foreclosure auction will be announced as 'transferred to Pierce County.'
+Parcels that do not receive a minimum bid at the foreclosure auction will be 'transferred to Pierce County.'
 This means they are now a tax title property and may be sold at auction at another date and time.
 For information regarding these parcels, please visit the Facilities Management Department or call Real Property Management at (253) 798-6364.